-Note: To ensure proper server operation, be sure to update the server baseboard management controller firmware code first before updating the BIOS code.
+Note: To ensure proper server operation, be sure to update the server baseboard management controller firmware before updating the BIOS code.

-To update the firmware, use one of the following methods:

-- If the Linux or Windows operating-system update package is available from the World Wide Web and you have obtained the applicable update package, follow the instructions that come with the update package. - If you are using a diskette, complete the following steps: - 1.
-Insert the firmware update diskette into the USB diskette drive and restart the server. - 2.
-Follow the instructions on the screen.
+To update the firmware, if the Linux or Windows operating-system update package is available from the World Wide Web and you have obtained the applicable update package, follow the instructions that come with the update package.

-Using the baseboard management controller management utility program
+Using the OSA SMBridge management utility program

-Use the baseboard management controller management utility program to remotely manage and configure a server network.
-The following features are available from the utility program:
+Use the OSA SMBridge management utility program to remotely manage and configure a network.
+The utility program provides the following remote management capabilities:

-· CLI (command-line interface) Mode
+• CLI (command-line interface) mode

-Use the CLI Mode feature to remotely perform power-management and system identification control functions over a LAN or serial port interface from a command-line interface.
-Use the utility program also to remotely view the event log.
+Use CLI mode to remotely perform power-management and system identification control functions over a LAN or serial port interface from a command-line interface.
+Use CLI mode also to remotely view the System Event/Error log.